Get Ready For A V-Shaped Recovery In The Economy

 I'm happy to report that the title of the article has not cursed me, I have never smoked crack, and I'm still alive and well as a financial analyst, money manager, and pundit.

 But wait, I'm not done making gutsy calls.
 I have another one to make in this article.
-If you are still an unrepentant perma-bear and short this market, I want to warn you that what I'm about to write is not you want to hear right now.
+If you are still an unrepentant perma-bear and short this market, I want to warn you that what I'm about to write is not what you want to hear right now.

 Get ready for a V-shaped recovery in the economy.